Short stem for the hip - short, round, and just right!

 3. Physiological force transmission

-The short stem enables a more natural distribution of forces in the femur, reducing the risk of bone resorption due to "stress shielding".
+The short stem enables a more natural distribution of forces in the femur, thereby reducing the risk of bone loss due to “Stress Shielding”.

 4. Faster Rehabilitation

-Patients with a short-stem prosthesis benefit from faster rehabilitation.
-Studies show that they are often mobilized earlier and can resume daily activities more quickly.
+Patients with a short‑stem prosthesis benefit from a faster rehabilitation.
+Studies show that they often become mobile again earlier and can resume everyday activities more quickly.

 Comparison: Short stem vs. straight stem